 Can You Give Rabbits a Bath?

 If your rabbit is too dirty to clean without bathing, read our full guide on bathing rabbits.
-This will help to keep your rabbit safe and well if you need to bathe them.
+This will help to keep your rabbit safe and well if you need to spot bathe them from time to time.
+Remember that rabbit bath shock can occur and is a potentially fatal condition.

 How to Groom a Rabbit – The Basics